 The Koh Kood diving scene is small but well organised and run, offering you the chance to explore underwater on the great dive sites around the island or further a-sea at the Marine Park of Koh Rang and even get down to some serious wreck diving offshore from Koh Chang.
-Snorkelers can hop on with these boats or there are other charter boats available to visit offshore islands like Koh Raet and Koh Maisi Lek.
+Snorkelers can hop on with these boats or there are other charter boats available to visit the offshore islands at Koh Raet and Koh Maisi Lek.

 Koh Kood also boasts some great natural attractions in three waterfalls, two huge ancient, mystical trees and a nature trail that takes in a rock formed like the keel of a boat.